-Scrolling my news feed this morning, the was one thing that caught my eye, the news I read was that Microsoft had open-source their visualization data explorer tool SandDance.
+Scrolling my news feed this morning, there was one thing that caught my eye, the news I read was that Microsoft had open-source their visualization data explorer tool SandDance.

 I got out of bed and headed over to my home office, powered on my laptop and downloaded the SandDance tool from Github.
 I cloned the repository source code to my laptop.
 The interesting parts of SandDance visualization data explorer tool are that you can use it to find insights in your data and tell data powered stories supported by your data, you can use it to build use cases based on evidence in your data set, test hypotheses, dig deeper into surface explanations.